What is Private Mortgage Insurance (PMI)?

 The Homeowners Protection Act of 1998 established rules for automatic termination and borrower cancellation of

 Private Mortgage Insurance (PMI) for home mortgages.
-These protections apply to certain home mortgages
+These protections apply to certain home mortgages signed

-original property value, if your mortgage payments are current.
+property value, if your mortgage payments are current.

 If your loan is "high risk"